Academic Affairs. Dean, College of Education (University Of Maine) Records

 The processing archivist appraised the records and destroyed duplicate copies of fliers and reports.
 Financial statements and travel claims related to the Comprehensive Career Education Project were destroyed because the archivist felt these materials were not appropriate for permanent retention in Fogler Library’s Special Collections.

-Accruals from the College of Education are anticipated.
+Accruals from the College of Education and Human Development are anticipated.

 The contents of Box 2 folders 49a-f were originally in one folder, but the processing archivist felt for ease of discovery the contents should be subdivided by subject into separate folders.